Boeing 777X arrives in Dubai after longest flight ever for 2021 Dubai Airshow

 - On display at the Dubai Airshow starting November 14

 The new Boeing 777X arrived at Dubai World Central at 14:02 p.m.
 (GST) today, ahead of the upcoming Dubai Airshow.
-The aeroplane will be on static display and featured in the show’s flying program starting November 14.
+The aeroplane will be on static display and featured in the show’s flying programme starting November 14.

 The 777-9 flight test aeroplane made a nearly 15-hour nonstop flight from Seattle’s Boeing Field to Dubai, the first international flight and longest flight to date for the 777X as it continues to undergo a rigorous test programme.